JvanKatwijk/qt-dab/README.md

  * the button labeled *favourites* controls  whether the list of services from the currently selected channel or the list of favourites is shown,
- * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of all services seen, showwn below.
+ * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of all services seen, shown below.

 ![6.9](/res/read_me/scanList.png)

 (Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user, just click with the right hand mouse button on a button).

-As mentioned, Qt-DAB supports **favourites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
+As mentioned, Qt-DAB supports **favorites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
 The *services list* on the main widget is shown in one of two modes, selectable by the button (in the picture labeled favourites).
 In *ensemble view* mode, the services in the current ensemble are shown, in the *favourites view* mode, the favourites are shown.
 In both views, selecting a service is just by clicking on the service name.